 If it were simply a matter of introducing employers to job applicants, there wouldn't be a need for Opportunity Oregon.
 But that's THE PROBLEM.

-Despite employers struggling to find hardworking and loyal employees, and despite ex-offenders facing huge unemployment rates, these two groups in need are not coming together frequently enough.
+Despite employers struggling to find hardworking and loyal employees, and despite justice involved individuals facing huge unemployment rates, these two groups in need are not coming together frequently enough.

 Real work needs to be done to bring these two groups together; in alleviating common concerns about employing someone with a criminal past, in making sure to select those who are truly rehabilitated, and to prepare those same employees with the know-how to re-adapt and succeed.